Tyrone Cadeau

-Tyrone Cadeau (born 14 June 2004) is a footballer who plays as a midfielder for club Hanley Town, and the Seychelles national team.
+Tyrone Cadeau (born 14 June 2004) is a footballer who plays as a midfielder for club Briton Ferry Llansawel, and the Seychelles national team.
+Born in Wales, Cadeau represents the Seychelles at the international level.

-Cadeau was born in Wales and spent his early career with Pontardawe Town and Briton Ferry, before spending a season in the reserves at Port Vale.
+Cadeau spent his early career with Pontardawe Town and Briton Ferry, before spending a season in the reserves at Port Vale.
 He ended the 2022–23 season with Matlock Town, before spending the 2023–24 campaign with Kidsgrove Athletic.
 He signed with Stafford Rangers following a trial period in July 2024 and joined Hanley Town via Newcastle Town in 2025.
+He won the Midland League Premier Division title with Hanley in the 2025–26 campaign.
+He rejoined Welsh club Briton Ferry Llansawel in September 2026.

 Club career

 Cadeau began his career with Pontardawe Town of the Cymru South.
 He scored the reserve side's opening goal of the 2021–22 season in a win over Cwmamman United.
 Later he moved to Briton Ferry Llansawel of the same league and was playing for the first team.
 He made further appearances for the club in the 2021–22 Welsh Cup, including a defeat to Trefelin.

 In 2022, Cadeau joined EFL League Two club Port Vale.
 He appeared for the club in the 2022–23 Staffordshire Senior Cup.
-He scored in a 3–6 semi-final defeat to Rushall Olympic which saw Port Vale eliminated from the competition.
+He scored in a 6–3 semi-final defeat to Rushall Olympic which saw Port Vale eliminated from the competition.

 In January 2023, Cadeau joined Northern Premier League Premier Division club Matlock Town as a free agent.
 He made four league appearances for the club over the remainder of the 2022–23 season.
 Later in 2023, he moved to Kidsgrove Athletic of the Northern Premier League Division One West.
 Soon thereafter, he opened the scoring in the third minute of a 2023–24 FA Trophy match against Gresley Rovers.
 The eventual 6–0 victory saw the club advance to second round of qualifying.

 In July 2024, Cadeau signed with Stafford Rangers after a trial period which included a match against Sutton Coldfield Town.
 He signed with Newcastle Town, also of the Northern Premier League Division One West, on 23 June 2025.
 He moved on to Hanley Town of the Midland League on 3 October.
+Hanley were promoted as league champions at the end of the 2025–26 campaign.

+In September 2026, he rejoined Cymru Premier club Briton Ferry Llansawel.